inodient/summer-mvc/README.md

 ## Techincal Site
 Please check your summer-mvc version and APIs.
-There are some need to discuss and get guides, please send email to inodient@gmail.com
+There are some need to discuss and get guides, please send email to inodient@gmail.com Korean written site will be opened at July 2018.

 **More information can be found at https://www.summermvc.com**.
 ( This site is being updating continuosly. )